fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 9: January 9th, 2018

+**Today's Progress:** Advanced #Javascript - Objects and Functions
+- The prototype chain in the console
+- Creating Objects: Object.create
+- Primitives vs Objects

+**Thoughts:**
+- Dizzy.
+Too many stuff.

+**Link to work:** None

 ### Day 8: January 8th, 2018

 **Today's Progress:** Advanced #Javascript - Objects and Functions
 - Learned about inheritance and the prototype chain

 **Thoughts:**
-- Again, I really slow with theories.
+- Again, I'm really slow with theories.
 I need to see the codes to understand everything.

 **Link to work:** None